 Information about Protocols & Admendments

 Animal Care and Use Protocols must be approved by the IACUC before any activities (research, teaching, or testing) are conducted on live, vertebrate-animals.
-The IACUC's typical protocol turn-around time is about five weeks.
+The IACUC's typical turn-around time is less than six weeks.

 Protocols are submitted to the IACUC through the IACUC's online protocol system. the Principal Investigator (PI) can authorize certain personnel to initiate a protocol, but it is always submitted in the PI's name.
 The PI is notified when a new protocol is submitted to the IACUC, irrespective of who submitted the protocol on behalf of the PI.